Ask Better Beer

 Do not touch the regulators.
 Leave them as they are.

-If you tap a warm keg, yes, you're going to get a foamy beer.
+If you tap a warm keg, you will indeed get a foamy beer.

 The second part of the solution is to stop tapping warm kegs.

-If you tap cold kegs and you don't touch the regulator, you're not going to have foamy beer caused by pressure.
+If you tap cold kegs and don't touch the regulator, you won't have foamy beer caused by pressure.

 What happens when I tap a warm keg?
 Foamy beer.